openstack/neutron/doc/source/devref/address_scopes.rst

 The reference implementation honors address scopes.
 Within an address scope, addresses route freely (barring any FW rules or other external restrictions).
 Between scopes, routed is prevented unless address translation is used.
-Future patches will expand on this.
+For now, floating IPs are the only place where traffic crosses scope boundaries.
+The 1-1 NAT allows this to happen.

 ..
 TODO (Carl) Implement NAT for floating ips crossing scopes
 ..
 TODO (Carl) Implement SNAT for crossing scopes